Anou-shka/SC4002_NLP/Report_Lei_Mingcong.md

 </center>

 &emsp; The training curve is shown in Fig. 5.
-The result accuracy on Test set is **0.9024**.
-The outcome shows that the fine-tuned DeBERTaV3 siginificantly out perform all previous model.
-This may becasue DeBERTaV3 is Transformer-based model with more paramaters and it has already pre-trained on large dataset so it can learn better via our small scale dataset.
+The resulting accuracy on the Test set is **0.9024**.
+The outcome shows that the fine-tuned DeBERTaV3 significantly outperforms all previous models.
+This may be because DeBERTaV3 is a transformer-based model with more parameters, and it has already been pre-trained on a large dataset so that it can learn better via our small-scale dataset.